Home economics: Twentieth century

 Home economics in the United States education system increased in popularity in the early twentieth century.
 It emerged as a movement to train women to be more efficient household managers.
 At the same moment, American families began to consume many more goods and services than they produced.
-To guide women in this transition, professional home economics had two major goals: to teach women to assume their new roles as modern consumers and to communicate homemakers’ needs to manufacturers and political leaders.
+To guide women in this transition, professional home economics had two major goals: to teach women to assume their new roles as modern consumers and to communicate homemakers' needs to manufacturers and political leaders.
 The development of the profession progressed from its origins as an educational movement to its identity as a source of consumer expertise in the interwar period to its virtual disappearance by the 1970s.
-An additional goal of the field was to "rationalize housework," or lend the social status of a profession to it, based on a theory that housework could be intellectually fulfilling to women engaged in it, along with any emotional or relational benefits.
+An additional goal of the field was to "rationalize housework", or lend the social status of a profession to it, based on a theory that housework could be intellectually fulfilling to women engaged in it, along with any emotional or relational benefits.

-In 1909, Ellen Swallow Richards founded the American Home Economics Association (now called the American Association of Family and Consumer Sciences).
+Pioneers of the field included numerous female figures, such as Ellen Swallow Richards, who had profound impacts on the home economics profession.
+In 1909, Richards founded the American Home Economics Association (now called the American Association of Family and Consumer Sciences).
 From 1900 to 1917, more than thirty bills discussed in Congress dealt with issues of American vocational education and, by association, home economics.
 Americans wanted more opportunities for their young people to learn vocational skills and to learn valuable home and life skills.
 However, home economics was still dominated by women and women had little access to other vocational trainings.
-As stated by the National Education Association (NEA) on the distribution of males and females in vocations, “one-third of our menfolk are in agriculture, and one-third in non-agricultural productive areas; while two-thirds of our women are in the vocation of homemaking”.
+As stated by the National Education Association (NEA) on the distribution of males and females in vocations, "one-third of our menfolk are in agriculture, and one-third in non-agricultural productive areas; while two-thirds of our women are in the vocation of homemaking".